February marked by three winter storms in Oklahoma

 "Much of the state received 6-8 inches of snow for the month.
 Helena (in northwest Oklahoma) led all totals at 17 inches, with Seminole in second at 12 inches," state climatologist Gary McManus said in his monthly weather summary.

-But even with February’s modest moisture totals, the climatological winter — December through February — ended as the 23rd driest on record at 3.08 inches, 2.29 inches below normal since records began in 1895, McManus said.
+But even with February’s moisture totals, the climatological winter — December through February — ended as the 23rd driest on record at 3.08 inches, 2.29 inches below normal since records began being kept in 1895, McManus said.

-Meanwhile, AccuWeather, a private forecasting company, on Tuesday issued its spring outlook, which included drought increasing in western and central Oklahoma, and the possibility of storms and flooding in far eastern parts of the state.
+Meanwhile, AccuWeather, a private forecasting company, on Tuesday issued its spring outlook, which includes drought increasing in western and central Oklahoma and the possibility of storms and flooding in far eastern parts of the state.

 The company's outlook is for March through May.